apettiigrew/kanban-task-management-app/src/tasks/tasks-prd-board-creation-improvements.md

 - [ ] 1.0 Fix Project Creation Navigation and Dialog Behavior
   - [ ] 1.1 Update `handleCreateProject` in board component to navigate to newly created project automatically
-  - [ ] 1.2 Modify project dialog to prevent closing when create button is clicked
+  - [ ] 1.2 Prevent the create project pop over from closing when clicking inside the box
   - [ ] 1.3 Add proper success handling in create project mutation to trigger navigation
   - [ ] 1.4 Ensure dialog only closes after successful project creation and navigation